cognitivecomputations/github2file/README.md

 - Download and process files from a GitHub repository
 - Support for both public and private repositories
-- Filter files based on programming language (Python, Markdown or Go)
+- Filter files based on programming language (Python, Markdown, Go, JavaScript)
 - Exclude certain directories, file types, and test files
 - Remove comments and docstrings from Python source code (optional)
 - Specify a branch or tag to download from (default: "master")
+- New GUI feature implemented in `github2file-tkinter-GUI.py`
+- New `--claude` option for formatting output for Claude
+- New script `ts-js-rust2file.py` for handling TypeScript, JavaScript, Svelte, and Rust files

 ## Install